 They were always more than happy to tell me what was wrong with any patient that came in, and what their plan for treating them would be, which was always very interesting.
-They even allowed me to participate in the treatment, at times they would let me clean wounds, administer medication intravenously, and even allowed me to suture a few wounds closed, which was definitely a new and exciting experience for me.
+They even allowed me to assist with treatments, which was definitely a new and exciting experience for me.
 Being in a hospital with other volunteers from Projects Abroad and medical students was also a big help, because the doctors knew that we were there to learn, and were always eager to help us out in any way that they could.

 Every few days the surgeons would tell us about surgeries that were scheduled for the day, and would allow us to get into the operating room with them to watch them work.
 The operating room was where I got to meet some of the most interesting people during my time at the hospital.
 One of the anaesthesiologists in particular was very friendly to me and another volunteer.
 He often took us under his wing during surgeries, teaching us the names of all of the surgical tools, telling us what was happening at each stage of the operation, and even giving us an in depth lesson as to how the ECG worked, and what each number and line on the monitor represented.